ameerjmc/facebook_oauth/README.md

 # README

-### Create Facebook Login for Web and Mobile Devices Using Ruby on Rails
+### Facebook Login for Web and Mobile Devices Using Ruby on Rails

 include the gem in your Gemfile: